 Delaluna said the “Ls” name could reference the phrase “Take no losses,” and may also pay homage to a friend of theirs who was killed: “Long Live Larry.”
 Before the Ls, the 5 Finga Mafia was active in South Berkeley and North Oakland starting in perhaps 2013.
 Local gang members once called their territory “2800 Krakk Street” because they claimed San Pablo Park, she said, at 2800 Park St. “Way back in the day, they used to deal crack at this park,” Delaluna said.
 “They eventually morphed into the 5 Finga Mafia and originally claimed it was their rap label, but they and other gangs now refer to them always as 5 Finga Mafia.
 They are aligned with NSO or North Side Oakland and several will also not only claim 5 Finga but Campbell Village Gangsters or CVG, an Oakland gang.”

 Delaluna said the Ls are Berkeley’s “youngest generation of kids” who associate themselves with gang life.
 But she said they are “not necessarily the hardened or brazen gangsters … they just rap about it.”
 Unlike other groups, Ls generally use their music to promote South Berkeley rather than criticize other neighborhoods.
-She said members of the Ls overlap with the rap collective “MBK,” or “My Brother’s Keeper,” though Ls who have appeared in MBK videos are not out causing violence.
+She said members of the Ls overlap with a local rap collective, though Ls who have appeared in the collective’s videos are not out causing violence.
 Some have been targeted, she said.
 And some in the background of the videos, according to Delaluna, “do live the violent life of gangs and closely associate with the 5 Finga Mafia.”
 (In addition, three members of the Ls are facing gun charges after a fight in March.)

 For those whose heads are spinning, she said Monday night, it’s only natural given the complexity of the dynamics and relationships.
 It’s taken her an entire career to amass the knowledge she’s acquired.